 Mary Illions Wilde, Co-Founder & Artistic Advisor, has been a member of the St. George Chamber Singers since it’s second season.
 She previously sang with the Minnesota Chorale (the symphonic chorus of the Minnesota Orchestra), World Voices, and the Radio Choir for NPR.
 She has had the opportunity to participate in a wide variety of projects and professional productions, such as Verdi’s Aida, Mahler’s Symphonies, and world premier pieces composed and conducted by Eric Whitacre.
 Wilde has also done solo performances and recordings, including a recent series at Grace Episcopal Church benefitting the community soup kitchen.
 She and her husband are parents to 8 sons, who also enjoy and actively participate in music.
 Professionally, Dr. Wilde is a pediatrician and owner of Imagine Pediatrics, a consulting practice focused on child behavioral issues.

-Cindy Coombs, Accompanist began her accompanying career in 7th grade as the accompanist for her junior high school show choir.
+Cindy Coombs, Accompanist, began her accompanying career in 7th grade as the accompanist for her junior high school show choir.
 Since then she has accompanied innumerable concerts and recitals.
 Cindy earned a Bachelor of Music degree in Music Education from Brigham Young University.
 A versatile singer as well as accompanist, she performed in Vocal Jazz, Opera Sketches, and the BYU choirs under the direction of Mack Wilberg and Ronald Staheli.
 While at BYU, Cindy was named a Madsen Music Scholarship recipient and taught sight singing courses to fellow undergraduate music majors.
 After graduating from BYU, Cindy taught General Music and Choir at Oak Canyon Junior High School in Lindon, Utah.
 She organized and directed Footnotes, a community children’s choir in Panguitch, Utah.
-From 2011-2015, she accompanied the Pine View Middle School choirs and currently performs with Lieto Voices.
+From 2011-2015, she accompanied the Pine View Middle School choirs.
 Cindy is thrilled to be making music with the St George Children’s Choir.
 When she is not making music, she enjoys cooking, hiking and playing outdoors with her wonderful husband and four children.

 Marta Harr, Board